datagrok-ai/public/help/develop/help-pages/markdown.md

      <TabItem value="beta">Text for beta.</TabItem>
      </Tabs>

-You can sync the same kind of tabs with each other by giving the same `groupId` parameter to all related tabs.
-Doing so persists the choice in all tab instances with the same `groupId`.
+To synchronize tabs of the same kind, assign a `groupId` parameter to all related tabs.
+This ensures that the chosen selection persists across all instances of tabs with the same `groupId`.

 <details>
 <summary>Example</summary>